reactrotterdam/meetup/README.md

 React Rotterdam is an independent meetup aimed at knowledge sharing, learning something new and meeting other people in the community.
 You can find more information about our latest events on [Meetup](https://www.meetup.com/React-Rotterdam/).

+## Next Meetup

+Call for speakers for the autumn edition of React Rotterdam is open.
+Please refer to [Contributing](#Contributing) section for more information.

 ## Past Meetups

 * [July 2019][july-2019]